 - Use a VPN

 Whether you’re on WiFi or Ethernet, one of the easiest and quickest way to solve the network problem is to restart your network.
 It’ll free up RAM on your router and renew your IP address, which may also fix your high ping issue.
 Here’s how to do it:

 - Wait 60 seconds and plug them back in.
 Make sure the indicator lights are back to their normal state.

 - Launch Valorant and see if your problem goes away.

-If you’re still having ping spikes after rebooting your network, check if you’re using WiFi on your computer.
+If you’re still having ping spikes after rebooting your network, check if you’re using Wi-Fi on your computer.
 If yes, take a look at the next fix.
-Otherwise, jump to the fourth fix.
+Otherwise jump to the third fix.

 Fix 2: Use an Ethernet connection

-WiFi is convenient, but it’s not ideal for gaming: poor reception, WiFi channel conflict, there’re so many uncertainties about wireless connection.
-To avoid possible interference, we recommend making sure you’re using a wired connection.
+Wi-Fi is convenient, and it’s good enough for regular web browsing.
+But when it comes to first person shooters, Wi-Fi is currently not an wise choice: poor reception, Wi-Fi channel conflict, there’re so many uncertainties about wireless connection.
+To avoid possible interference, we always recommend making sure you’re on a wired connection.

-It’s also important to make sure there aren’t any programs eating your bandwidth, as it might ruin your gaming experience.
-If your computer has background tasks like OneDrive, iCloud and Windows Update that require large bandwidth, be sure to close them before opening Valorant.
+It’s also important to make sure there aren’t any programs eating your bandwidth, as it could very well ruin your game.
+If your computer has background tasks like OneDrive, iCloud and Windows Update that require a large bandwidth, be sure to close them before opening Valorant.